I Didn't Leave My House For An Entire Year—Until Fitness Saved My Life

 I made it to the wedding, which was great, but when I saw the pictures from that happy day I realized that my journey back to health was just beginning.
 That girl in the picture looked just as sick and miserable as I felt.
 The next day, I made an appointment to see my doctor.
 There she gave me the hard-to-swallow news: I was obese, pre-diabetic, and well on my way to full diabetes.
 But what's more is that she also diagnosed me with an anxiety disorder.
-(If you're experiencing everyday anxiety, try these tips for calming down.)
+(Here's Why You Should Stop Saying You Have Anxiety If You Really Don't.)

 Getting this news didn't change anything right away.
 Sure, I had more knowledge, but I was still the anxious, depressed person I was when I walked into his office.
 How was I going to escape this prison I'd built for myself when I could barely leave my house?
 All I can say is it started with sheer will.
 I was determined not to stay the way I was and whatever it took, I was going to do it.

 The first step was to change my thinking.
 I vowed to lose weight.
 Not for vanity, but for health reasons.
 I knew that if I felt good inside it would reflect on the outside.
-As I looked at my diet, I realized that I was using emotional eating to deal with my feelings of low self-confidence, stress, and fear of what others would think of me—that led to me isolating myself even more.
+As I looked at my diet, I realized that I was using emotional eating to deal with my feelings of low self-confidence, stress, and fear of what others would think of me-that led to me isolating myself even more.
 So I began to pay more attention to what I was eating and why, asking myself if I was truly hungry and making an effort to enjoy and savor my food.
-(It's true—mindful eating can actually make food taste better.)
+(It's True-Clean Eating Helped This Woman Overcome Her Anxiety.)

 The next step was to take another step.
 Literally, as in move out my front door.
 I started slow, just taking walks around my neighborhood.
 Once I was able to walk for 30 minutes at a time, five days a week, I amped it up to a power walk/slow jog.
 As my fitness grew, so did my confidence.
 Within six months I was running, doing high-intensity interval training, and lifting weights.